aunyks/newton-api/README.md

 To find the area under a function, send the request as c:d|f(x) where c is the starting x value, d is the ending x value, and f(x) is the function under which you want the curve between the two x values.

+To compute fractions, enter expressions as numerator(over)denominator.
+For example, to process 2/4 you must send in your expression as 2(over)4.
+The result expression will be in standard math notation (1/2, 3/4).

 ### What have people made?
 Some cool apps and libraries made with Newton include the following:
 - [Newton Bot](https://twitter.com/aunyks/status/813127765646082050) (Coming soon!)